 Public open space and community facilities

-Land identified as public open space or community facilities in the incorporated Armstrong Creek East Precinct Structure Plan and specified on Plan 3 - Urban Structure Plan and in Table 1 - Land Use Budget in the incorporated Armstrong Creek East Precinct Structure Plan or any applicable Development Contributions Plan must be transferred to or vested in Council at no cost to Council unless funded by the applicable Development Contributions Plan.
+Land identified as public open space or community facilities in the incorporated Armstrong Creek East Precinct Structure Plan and specified on Plan 3 - Urban Structure Plan and in Table 1 - Land Use Budget in the incorporated Armstrong Creek East Precinct Structure Plan and in the incorporated Armstrong Creek South Precinct Structure Plan and specified on Plan 3 - Urban Structure Plan and in Table 1 – Summary Land Use Budget in the incorporated Armstrong Creek South Precinct Structure Plan or any applicable Development Contributions Plan must be transferred to or vested in Council at no cost to Council unless funded by the applicable Development Contributions Plan.

-Public open space must be provided in accordance with Plan 3 - Urban Structure Plan and Appendix 1 - Detailed Land Use Budget by Property in the incorporated Armstrong Creek East Precinct Structure Plan, the issue of a Statement of Compliance (or as otherwise agreed with the responsible authority).
+Public open space must be provided in accordance with Plan 3 - Urban Structure Plan and Appendix 1 - Detailed Land Use Budget by Property in the incorporated Armstrong Creek East Precinct Structure Plan and Plan 3 - Urban Structure Plan and Table 1 – Summary Land Use Budget in the incorporated Armstrong Creek South Precinct Structure Plan, before the issue of a Statement of Compliance (or as otherwise agreed with the responsible authority).
 These contributions are subject to an equalisation for unencumbered open space.

-Any public open space provided at the applicants request in addition to that reflected in Plan 3 - Urban Structure Plan and Appendix 1 - Detailed Land Use Budget by Property in the incorporated Armstrong Creek East Precinct Structure Plan, must be transferred to or vested in Council at no cost to Council and is not subject to compensation.
+Any public open space provided at the applicants request in addition to that reflected in Plan 3 - Urban Structure Plan and Appendix 1 - Detailed Land Use Budget by Property in the incorporated Armstrong Creek East Precinct Structure Plan and Plan 3 - Urban Structure Plan and Table 1 - Summary Land Use Budget in the incorporated Armstrong Creek South Precinct Structure Plan, must be transferred to or vested in Council at no cost to Council and is not subject to compensation.

 Road widening